cmstead/becoming-a-js-developer/vocab-references/refactoring-glossary.md

 **Extract Method**

 Extract method takes an expression or selection in your source code and creates an entirely new method or function.

+**Rename**

+Update the name of a variable, function, or method, and all associated references, to better express the meaning of the code.